Updated December 16, 2025

-In 1929, when the song “Ain’t Misbehavin’ ” became a big hit, composers Thomas “Fats” Waller and Harry Brooks probably weren’t too worried about that final apostrophe.
-Lyricist Andy Razaf may have cared, but he didn’t have to blog about it or promote the song on social media.
+In 1929, when the song “Ain’t Misbehavin’ ” became a big hit, composers Thomas “Fats” Waller and Harry Brooks probably weren’t too worried about that final apostrophe in the song’s title.
+Lyricist Andy Razaf might have cared, but he didn’t have to blog about it or promote the song on social media.

 I worry about the apostrophe, and I would guess that I’m not the only editor or proofreader who would.